OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 ### meter-graphic-values

 The database function discussed above also has logic for determining the time frame for each point based on the total date ranges to be graphed.
 Thus, the x-axis values are part of this function and do not change based on the unit being graphed.
 The y-axis values depend on the unit being graphed.
-For meters this is a single unit calculation that transforms the meter from the meter's unit to the display unit chosen by the user.
-The known transformation could be passed as a new parameter to the database function and the transformation could be applied in the select statement.
-In general, one value would be needed per meter.
-An alternative would be to do the transformation after the data is gotten from the database.
-Note that this also allows the y-axis values to be recalculated without going to the database when the graphic unit is changed.
-At this time, all these calculating will be done on the server.
-Thus, the data requested by the client and the information returned by the server will be virtually the same as it already is but the client needs to tell the server the desired graphic unit.
+To minimize changes and make it fast, the database will do this calculation.
+A table equivalent to the C<sub>ik</sub> array will be stored and used by the database to do the conversion.
+A new value needs to be sent from the client to server when requesting readings that is the graphic unit.
+This value will then be passed on to the database function.
+Note this means that every time the graphic unit is changed to something new the readings are gotten from the database (unless already in Redux state).

+The Redux state for readings now needs to include a category for the graphic unit.

 ### group-graphic-values

 Since groups have multiple underlying meters, in general, OED needs to apply different unit transformations to each meter in the group.
-To do this within the database would mean providing all unit transformations for every underlying meter.
-The practicality of doing this so the database function can easily choose the needed transformation for each meter is not known.
-A more complex way would be to separate the underlying meters into groups where each group has meters with the same unit.
-Then the transformation is the same within each group so they could easily be done together within the database.
-The returned sum from each unit group would then be summed together to get the final y-axis graphic value.
-Since the y-axis graphic points are the sum of the transformed values for each meter it is not possible to take y-axis values from one unit and transform them into y-axis value in another unit unless all the unit group y-axis values are saved.
-No matter what is selected, the server will be doing this work and the end result is similar to meters in that the server/client interaction will not change much.
+The database functions will determine the underlying meters and then use the meter function (described above) to get the readings in the desired graphic unit.
+As such, they work similarly to how they do it now.
+As with meters, the desired graphic unit will be passed to the server and database functions.
+Also as with meters, the Redux state needs to include the graphic unit category.

 ## implementation-plan

-The implementation of the resource generalization many independent pieces of varying importance.
+The implementation of the resource generalization has many independent pieces of varying importance.
 The following graphic (hopefully) shows the main dependencies in this effort.
 A group of tasks are indicated by the rectangular boxes.
 An arrow from a rectangle to another indicates it must be completed in some way before the other item.
 The different type/color arrows indicate different types of dependencies as the legend describes.
 Tasks higher in the figure either need to be done to get other tasks done and/or are of higher priority.
 The link for an item is into a section of this document.
 The plan is to use this graphic to understand the items in the [resource generalization project board](https://github.com/orgs/OpenEnergyDashboard/projects/1/views/1) which tries to have tasks to do sooner higher on the list.
 The image is shown next where the [PDF](implementingDependencies.pdf) includes the links.

 ![graphic of interdependencies of tasks](implementingDependencies.png "image of sample conversions")